-When it comes to landscaping everyone has their own style and preference.
-After all, that’s what gardening and landscaping is about…making it one’s own!
-Some homeowners choose to place their plants by colors, similar heights and compatibility.
-While some homeowners choose to just random plant flowers wherever they feel the need strike.
-Is there really a right way versus the wrong way?
+When it comes to landscaping everyone has their style and preference.
+After all, that’s what gardening and landscaping are about…making it one’s own!
+Some homeowners choose to place their plants by colors, similar heights, and compatibility.
+While some homeowners want to just random plant flowers wherever they feel the need strike.
+Is there a right way versus the wrong way?

 Most designers would suggest that it is better to have a theme, that by mixing too many colors and too many different varieties you will end up having a cluttered mess.
 If one would look at images, they will see that many homeowners adapt to the same theme of planting similar colors near each other for a more bold impact or look.